AdamWhiteHat/AlgebraicTermRewriter/README.md

 An **Equation** consists of two expressions separated by a comparative token, such as an equals symbol or a less-than symbol.
 For example: 7 - y = 0

 The project allows you to supply it with a **Problem**, which is one or more mathematical sentences, seperated by a line break.
+An example would be a system of equations.

 Both the Expression class and the Equation class derive from the **ISentence** interface, because they are mathematical sentences.